musikele/musikele.github.io/_posts/2019-08-17-what-is-the-difference-between-var-let-and-const-in-javascript.md

 ---
 I did some interviews in the last few days, the role we were searching was "super-duper senior javascript master" so I asked this very simple question as starter:

-> What is the difference between var, let and const to declare a variable?
+> What is the difference between `var`, `let` and `const` to declare a variable?

-Surprisingly, a lot of js developers do not know the answer.
+Surprisingly, a lot of js developers do not know the right answer.

 ![]({{ site.baseurl }}/images/proxy.duckduckgo.com-3.jpeg)